We Are Number One

 "We Are Number One" is a song from the English-language Icelandic children's television series LazyTown, composed by Máni Svavarsson.
-The song was featured in the twelfth episode of the show's fourth season, entitled "Robbie's Dream Team", which is the 103rd episode overall.
+The song was featured in the twelfth episode of the show's fourth season, entitled "Robbie's Dream Team", which is the 76th episode overall, and the penultimate episode of the series.

 While the song was released in 2014, the song gained significant online popularity in late 2016 and became common among internet memes and comical remixes, especially in support of the lead singer, Stefán Karl Stefánsson (Robbie Rotten), who had been diagnosed with bile duct cancer and died on 21 August 2018.

 Music video

 The music video is composed of clips from the LazyTown episode "Robbie's Dream Team".
 Robbie Rotten, the primary antagonist of LazyTown, attempts to teach his "dream team" of villainous accomplices (three fictional doppelgänger actors for children's parties, named Bobbie, Tobbie, and Flobbie Rotten) how to successfully catch a superhero, specifically Sportacus.

 Robbie demonstrates different methods to his team: an overhead cage attached to a tree, a trapping pit, a large butterfly net, a false apple containing enough sugar to render the sugar-averse Sportacus unconscious, a somewhat small fishing net, and banana peels intended to cause Sportacus to slip while running.
-Almost all methods backfire, resulting in either Robbie or his team falling for the traps.
+Almost all methods backfire, resulting in either Robbie or his team falling into the traps.

-The sugar apple is an effective trick, successfully sedating Sportacus and giving Robbie and his team a chance to put him in a portable cage.
+The sugar apple is an effective trick, successfully incapacitating Sportacus and giving Robbie and his team a chance to put him in a portable cage.
 Robbie's three teammates relocate the trapped Sportacus to Robbie's underground headquarters while Robbie stays on the surface to set up a cannon, revealed in the full episode to be the way Robbie intends to run Sportacus out of town.
 His plans are thwarted when Stephanie and Stingy open the base's periscope and use its cylindrical interior to transport a real apple to Sportacus.
 The apple rolls towards the cage undetected by the now-sleeping Bobbie, Tobbie, and Flobbie.
 Sportacus regains consciousness, eats the apple, and regains his power lost to the sugar apple.
 He then uses his reclaimed strength to break free from the cage and coax his three captors to play sports with him on the surface of LazyTown.

 Robbie watches as his previous companions play sports with Sportacus.
 Outraged, he walks towards them and kicks a bucket, which hits and triggers Robbie's cannon, blasting him away from the scene on the cannonball.
 The video ends with Bobbie, Tobbie, and Flobbie accidentally falling into the trapping pit constructed to capture Sportacus, reinforcing for a final time the clumsiness of the team.

-The music video was officially uploaded on Lazy Town YouTube channel on 25 July 2015, and has gained more than 125 million views as of March 2023.
+The music video was officially uploaded on the LazyTown YouTube channel on 25 July 2015, and has gained more than 169 million views as of October 2025.